-Throughout history and cultures, the red thread (or the red string) has been worn as a representation of protection, faith, good luck, strength, and connection.
-While some cultures have slightly different views regarding this healing bracelet, they are similar in that they view this red string as a powerful tool.
+Throughout history and across philosophies, the red string has been worn for protection, faith, good luck, strength, and connection.
+While there are different views about the properties of red thread, it's viewed as a powerful tool across cultures.

-Today many people use it as a symbol and as a reminder that they are not alone; a symbol that they are loved, supported and safe; a prompt to stay positive while staring down the face of what appears to be adversity.
+Today many people use it as a reminder that they're not alone.
+It's also a symbol of being loved, supported and, feeling safe and secure.
+For others, it's a prompt to stay positive while facing any adversity.

-Indeed, today it is still a powerful tool as it aids in living mindfully and assists the wearer in utilizing the power of their thoughts.
+There's no denying this powerful tool aids in living mindfully and assists the wearer in utilizing the power of thought.

-Here at Karma and Luck, we care so much about your experience and about maintaining the authenticity of our products.
-We believe it is important to respect and honor the cultures these traditions come from, and part of that is learning more about not only the cultures but also the unique ways in which you can use our products on your personal growth journey.
+At Karma and Luck, we care about your experience and maintaining the authenticity of our products.
+We believe it's essential to respect and honor the cultures these traditions come from.
+Part of this is learning more about the origins and the unique ways to use our products on your personal - journey toward growth.

-The red string originates from multiple cultures: Hinduism, Buddhism, Christianity, Kabbalah, and Ancient Chinese legend.
+The origins of the red string can be found in multiple cultures, namely, Hinduism, Buddhism, Christianity, Kabbalah, and Ancient Chinese lore.

-Because of this, a ritual was developed in which a red string is tied around her tomb seven times to infuse it with the energy of protection and luck.
-After unwrapping the string from Rachel’s tomb, it is then cut into bracelet sized lengths and tied onto the wearer’s left wrist while reciting a prayer for protection.
-It is believed that the bracelet will then ward off evil.
+A ritual in her honor is tying a red string around her tomb seven times to infuse it with the energy of protection and luck.
+After removing the string from Rachel's tomb, it gets cut into bracelet-sized lengths.
+It's tied to the left wrist while reciting a prayer for protection.
+The belief is that the bracelet wards off evil.

-Because not everyone has access to Rachel’s tomb to wrap the red string around, it is instead often knotted 7 times while repeating a Kabbalah bracelet prayer.
+Not everyone has access to Rachel's tomb,- so today , the red string can be knotted seven times while repeating a Kabbalah bracelet prayer.

-In lineages of Tibetan Vajrayana Buddhism, the tying of a cord or string around one’s wrist is a common practice during ceremonies.
-The string is usually blessed by a Lama (a Buddhist leader) and given to students and practitioners to represent lessons learned, or to mark the occasion of taking Buddhist vows.
+In lineages of Tibetan Vajrayana Buddhism, tying a cord or string around the wrist is common during ceremonies.
+The thread gets blessed by a Lama (Buddhist leader) and given to students and practitioners to represent lessons learned or mark the occasion of taking Buddhist vows.

 Ancient Chinese Legend

-In ancient Chinese legend, the Red Thread of Fate is an invisible thread said to tie together all those whose lives will intertwine.
-It is governed by the Chinese God of marriage, Yue Lao, as it is often most associated with the link between two people who are destined to be married.
+In ancient Chinese legend, the Red Thread of Fate is - invisible and ties all those whose lives will intertwine together.
+It is governed by the Chinese God of marriage, Yue Lao, as it's primarily associated with the link between two people destined to be married.

-Because this tradition comes from many cultures, it has been changed and altered over time into a modern practice that often blends all of the traditions.
-If you research it, you'll find people using it in various ways - and many of these ways contradict each other.
+Because this tradition stems from many cultures, it's been changed and altered over time into a modern practice that blends all traditions.
+Do a bit of research, and you'll find people using it in various ways, which can sometimes be contradictory.

 If you're feeling that way, don't worry, you're not alone.

-Some people wear it on the left wrist only, as that is known in Kabbalah as the “receiving” side of the body - and it is the side that is closest to the heart.
-You may notice from reading about the culture this practice stems from, that it was often worn on the left wrist traditionally as well.
+Some wear it on the left wrist only, as that's known in Kabbalah as the "receiving" side of the body, and it's the side closest to the heart.
+Many other cultures believe the same.

-The red string can serve as an opportunity to redirect - to realign - with your core beliefs.
-It can serve as a reminder of your goals - of who you are and who you most desire to be.
+The red string can serve as an opportunity to redirect and realign your core beliefs.
+It can serve as a reminder of your goals, of who you are, and who you most desire to be.
 It can serve as a reminder of a connection between you and a loved one.
-It can make you feel like you are safe and protected.
+It can make you feel like you're safe and protected.
 It can aid in helping you feel prosperous and lucky.

 There is no shortage of ways you can work with your red string bracelet.
-By honoring past traditions and cultures and staying connected with your core values and desires, you can create your own red string ritual that best serves you in utilizing your red string bracelet.
+By honoring traditions and cultures and staying connected with your core values and desires, you can create your ritual that best serves you in utilizing your red string bracelet.